 - Define your ‘connection’ goals clearly.
 If you don’t know what a fully connected member of your church looks like, how can you know if you’re really helping grow them?
 Define your goals so you know what to data to collect, manage, and measure.

-- Let people know what membership in your church looks like through an online ‘pre-membership’ class.
+- Let people know what membership in your church looks like through an online ‘pre-membership’ class and church management software.
 Tell — and show! — people what to expect, and get them excited to attend a new members’ class in person.

 - Make sure your pastors are part of the new members’ classes and programs.
 A personal presence from your leaders shows new members and attenders that they really do matter.